 Early Origins of the Parshall family

-Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
-London: John Russel Smith, 1860.
-Print.
 Robert Fitz Gilbert de Corbeil, acquired the manor of Peshale, and his son Robert was the first to begin calling himself de Peshale after the name of this manor.

 Early History of the Parshall family

-Another 187 words (13 lines of text) covering the years 1341, 1374, 1376, 1376, 1531, 1629, 1539, 1795 and 1856 are included under the topic Early Parshall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Parshall research.
+Another 123 words (9 lines of text) covering the years 1341, 1374, 1376, 1376, 1531, 1629, 1539, 1676, 1634, 1633, 1702, 1633, 1696, 1653, 1670, 1795 and 1856 are included under the topic Early Parshall History in all our PDF Extended History products and printed products wherever possible.

 Parshall Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Pearsall, Pershall, Persall, Parsil, Parcell, Parcel and many more.

 Early Notables of the Parshall family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Parshall Notables in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) are included under the topic Early Parshall Notables in all our PDF Extended History products and printed products wherever possible.

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Parshall or a variant listed above were: